rkuang/interval_scheduling/README.md

 To run this program, do ```./payoff_sched < <input>```

 This was originally coded in C++, but I ran into a problem regarding C++ being a pass by value language, resulting in poor runtimes.
-An easy fix would be to pass a reference instead of the value, and will be explored in the future.
+An easy fix would be to pass a reference instead of the value and will be explored in the future.